 City of Syracuse

-Mayor Stephanie Miner is committed to developing the City of Syracuse into a safe and healthy community for people to live, work and play.
-Mayor Miner, along with County Executive Joanne Mahoney are in support of active living, issuing a joint proclamation of September 10th as Move-it Monday Day.
+Former Mayor Stephanie Miner, along with County Executive Joanne Mahoney demonstrated their support of active living in Central New York, issuing a joint proclamation of September 10th as Move-it Monday Day.
 There are a number of Monday Mile routes located in Syracuse parks including: Burnet, Barry, Upper Onondaga, Schiller, Sunnycrest, Thornden and Onondaga Creek Parkway near Kirk Park.

 Maxwell School of Citizenship and Public Affairs, Syracuse University